1qqru/exocore/_scrapbook/2022-12-superflat-01---foundations-of-otaku-culture.md

 - Spirited Away wins Best Animated Feature
 - Pushing the Overton Window
-- Doujin, Lolicon, Hentai and Imageboards
+- Doujinshi, Lolicon, Hentai and Imageboards
 - Eroge Games
 - Appeal to western audiences
 - Japan as a patchwork of anticultures